Learning Support and the Pastoral System

 The eight Houses are named after towns on the River Thames: Bisham, Bray, Cookham, Dorney, Eton, Henley, Marlow and Windsor.
 The Sixth Formers are very much part of the Houses, although they have their own tutor groups.
 Nevertheless, they are often to be seen in the main school tutor groups, joining in with activities and providing support and leadership for the younger students.

-The pastoral system is overseen by a Deputy Headteacher and two Associate Assistant Headteachers.
+The pastoral system is overseen by a Deputy Headteacher and an Assistant Headteacher.

 Each House has a Head of House who is responsible for the progress and pastoral well-being of their students.
 Four of the Heads of House also have additional responsibilities within the structure.